Are Centauros exotic signals of the QGP?: Centauro and/or Strangelet Simulations

-We named long-lived strangelets the ``stable'' objects capable to reach and pass through the apparatus without decay, i.e. having a lifetime $\tau_{0} \geq 10^{-8}$~s to traverse the CASTOR calorimeter.
+``Stable'' objects, capable to reach and pass through the apparatus without decay, i.e. having a lifetime $\tau_{0} \geq 10^{-8}$~s to traverse the CASTOR calorimeter, were named long-lived strangelets.
 Similarly, as in the case of cosmic ray strangelets, the simplified picture \cite{9} of the interaction of a stable strangelet in the calorimeter obsorber was assumed.
 Penetrating through the calorimeter a strangelet collides with tungsten nuclei.
-The mean interaction path of strangelets in the apparatus absorber can be calculated from equation (4.28).
+The mean interaction path of strangelets in the apparatus absorber can be calculated from equation (25).
 In each act of collision the spectator part of a strangelet survives and continues its passage through the calorimeter and the wounded part is destroyed.
 Particles generated at the consecutive collision points interact with tungsten nuclei in usual way, resulting in the electromagnetic - nuclear cascade which develops in the calorimeter.

-We have simulated the penetration of stable strangelets through the calorimeter, assuming $\alpha_{s}$ = 0.3 and several different sets of the initial strangelet parameters: \begin{itemize} \item quark chemical potential values: $\mu_{q}$ = 300, 600, 1000 MeV; \item strangelet baryon numbers: $A_{str}$ = 15, 20, 40; \item total strangelet energy: $E_{str} \approx$ 8 - 40 TeV (or 400 - 1000 A GeV ). \end{itemize}
+Penetration of stable strangelets through the calorimeter, assuming $\alpha_{s}$ = 0.3 and several different sets of the initial strangelet parameters was simulated ( $\mu_{q}$ = 300, 600, 1000 MeV; $A_{str}$ = 15, 20, 40; $E_{str} \approx$ 8 - 40 TeV (or 400 - 1000 A GeV ).
+Strangelets characterized by such values of the parameters could be produced at LHC energies \cite{CASTOR,Castor_gen,Sowa_note} according to the picture proposed in \cite{8}.

-Strangelets characterized by such values of the parameters could be produced at LHC energies \cite{CASTOR,Castor_gen,Sowa_note} according to the picture proposed in \cite{8} when a mechanism of strangeness distillation from the strange quark-matter fireball is invoked.
-The total energy of particles entering the CASTOR calorimeter for one central Pb+Pb event (generated by HIJING) is about 150 TeV.
-Thus, the assumed values of strangelet energy mean that a strangelet takes $\sim$ (5 - 30)$\%$ of the total energy accessible within the CASTOR acceptance.
-It is a reasonable value, as it is consistent with the cosmic ray data \cite{Cen_Krakow}, where the strongly penetrating cascades carry a similar fraction of the visible energy of the events.